odinuv/web/_includes/common/javascript-1.md

 ![Screenshot - Browser Console](/common/javascript/console.png)

-## Working with Elements
+## Working with Elements and attributes
 The source code of the linked scripts is executed immediately in the order of the `<script>` tag appearances.
 Usually you want to *attach some [event handlers](/articles/javascript/#javascript-events)* --- execute a piece of code after a visitor performs some action (e.g. clicks a button).
 Event handlers can be attached to general events which take place globally (like loading the whole page or scrolling the window) or to events that take place on a particular HTML element (clicking on an element or focusing an element).
-To attach to an element event, you have to find the element first and then attach the handler in the JavaScript code.
+To attach functionality to an element event, you have to find the element first and then attach the handler in the JavaScript code.

 There are multiple functions for locating HTML elements --- the easiest one is `document.getElementById("id_of_element")` which can find and return one element using its `id`